 - If the actual prepayment speed is 150 PSA, the principal payment pattern of the PAC bond adheres to the PAC schedule. - The cash flows of the support bond "flow around" the PAC bond (see the plot on p.
-1108). - The cash flows are neither sequential nor pro rata. - In fact, the support bond pays down simultaneously with the PAC bond. - Because more than one class of bonds may be receiving principal payments at the same time, structures with PAC bonds are simultaneous-pay CMOs.
+1191). - The cash flows are neither sequential nor pro rata. - In fact, the support bond pays down simultaneously with the PAC bond. - Because more than one class of bonds may be receiving principal payments at the same time, structures with PAC bonds are simultaneous-pay CMOs.

-- At the lower prepayment speed of 100 PSA, far less principal cash flow is available in the early years of the CMO. - As all the principal cash flows go to the PAC bond in the early years, the principal payments on the support bond are deferred and the support bond extends. - The support bond does receive more interest payments.
+- At the lower prepayment speed of 100 PSA, far less principal cash flow is available in the early years of the CMO. - As all the principal cash flows go to the PAC bond in the early years, the principal payments on the support bond are deferred and the support bond extends.

 - If prepayments move outside the PAC band, the PAC schedule may not be met. - At 400 PSA, for example, the cash flows to the support bond are accelerated. - After the support bond is fully paid off, all remaining principal payments go to the PAC bond; its life is shortened. - See the plot on p.
-1111.
+1194.